Automated vehicle route to go through Iowa City, Hills, Riverside, and Kalona

 “Mobility means independence for a lot of these folks who cannot drive themselves, such as the elderly or those with certain disabilities,” explains Omar Ahmad, deputy director of NADS and project manager of the ADS for Rural America project.
 “So in a few decades when fully automated vehicles become more common, this population could have a lot to gain from this technology.”

 A safety driver will be behind the wheel at all times to monitor the automated features and drive the vehicle anytime those features are not in use.
 These drivers are specially trained members of the research team with years of experience using these technologies.
 A second research team member will be on board to assist with study subjects.

-The drives will not start until the first half of 2021, and the research team continues to closely monitor the situation with COVID-19.
+The drives will not start until 2021, and the research team continues to closely monitor the situation with COVID-19.
 Researchers will take all proper precautions to protect those involved, including shifting the timeline of the project if needed.

 An added bonus: The work on the project is staying in the Midwest.
 The vehicle is being outfitted by Illinois-based company AutonomouStuff, and the high definition road mapping done by Wisconsin-based Mandli Communications.
 The vehicle is also being purchased as part of the Buy America Act.

 The ADS project award was first announced by the USDOT in September 2019, and officially awarded by the Federal Transit Administration to the UI in April 2020.
 The USDOT had set aside $60 million in federal grant funding to test the safe integration of automated driving systems (ADS) on our nation’s roadways.
 Out of 73 proposals received, the UI was one of eight institutions across the country selected for project awards.
 The UI is receiving $7,026,769 for their project that aims to connect rural, transportation-challenged populations using mobility-friendly ADS.
 The on-road demonstration will provide more data and information that can help identify challenges, opportunities, and insights relevant to safely operating automated vehicles on rural roads.